Zapf Creation: Baby Born

 Baby Born (introduced in 1991) is often considered to be the most lifelike of the series due to the numerous functions that the doll can perform.
 These include crying, urinating, using a potty and being quietened by a pacifier which makes the doll's eyes shut in later versions.
 All these actions can be performed without the use of batteries, which makes it possible to bathe the doll.
 The most recent version includes nine functions and eleven accessories.

-Varieties of this model include boy and girl as well as white and black skin tones, while the boy dolls are anatomically correct.
-Initial models have the doll cry when the right arm is pressed and in earlier models has a squeaker in the left arm which is later removed; In 2006, the boy version was released with the Magic Eyes which started including functional eyes which close when the dummy is placed in the doll's mouth.
+Varieties of this model include boy and girl, as well as white and black skin tones, while the boy dolls are anatomically correct.
+Initial models have the doll cry when the right arm is pressed as well as a squeaker in the left arm, which was removed in later versions.
+Since 2006, Baby Born dolls have functional eyes instead of moulded ones, allowing the doll to close its eyes when the dummy is placed in its mouth.

 In 2018, the doll was remodeled as a "Soft Touch" with a softer plastic body, while retaining the same functionality as previous models.
 In 2024, the dolls are instead modeled on the characters from Baby Born: The Animated Series, Emma, Eva and Jonas.